backupbrew/switchbrew/Savegames.md

-This page describes the format of savegames contained in NAND.
-NAND savegames do not use an container with the entire file encrypted.
+This page describes the format of save files contained in NAND.
+These files are stored as completely unencrypted, plaintext data.
+Save files are not cleared upon creation, resulting in possible garbage data in unused portions of the container.
-Various areas of the saveimage is uninitialized data, resulting in encrypted data in those areas (like 3DS did).

 ## Main header